Origen-SDK/origen_testers/lib/origen_testers/decompiler/README.md

 ~~~
 Frontmatter:
-  context: the current decompiled pattern
+  context: the current decompiled pattern object.
   pattern_header: any top-most comments, usually containing information such
     as the pattern name, dependencies, requirements, etc.
   comments: any other comments.

-  Differentiating between the pattern header and comments is up to the platform to decide.
+  What constitutes the pattern header as opposed just comments is up to the platform.

 Pinlist:
-  context: the current decompiled pattern.
+  context: the current decompiled pattern object.
   pins: Array of pin names appearing in the pattern.

 The vector body is a bit different, and can return either a genuine vector,
 or another node, depending on what that particular vector body element is.

 Is general, all that needed is:
-  context: the current decompiled pattern.
+  context: the current decompiled pattern object.

 But for a Vector:
-  context: the current decompiled pattern.
+  context: the current decompiled pattern object.
   repeat
   timeset
   pin_states